-Example: eCB’s are high in the morning, when adaptation to waking life is most needed.
-And they’re lower in the evening when it’s time to wind down and be still.
+Example: ECB’s are high in the morning when adaptation to waking life is most needed and they are lower in the evening when it’s time to wind down and be still.

 - A healthy ECS fosters wakefulness during the day…and just the right level of sleepiness at night.
 How?
 Endocannabinoid tone appears to impact the suprachiasmatic nucleus, which is often called the mind’s ‘internal clock’ because it directly oversees sleep hormone secretion.

 - Many people have dysregulated endocannabinoid systems…and dysregulated sleep.
 While the endocannabinoid system can deal with sleep deprivation for a while, it even starts breaking down eventually.
 Clinical Endocannabinoid deficiency syndrome often results.
 CECDS, in turn, may cause a whole host of other problems…compounding existing sleep problems.

 - Good news: restored endocannabinoid tone = better and deeper sleep!
 This may include greater amounts of restorative REM sleep, better dreams, and even more refreshment upon waking.

 Correct your hormonal state, and your sleep quality should follow!
 Low levels of the hormone GABA have already been implicated in sleep problems and insomnia; conversely, optimizing GABA usually means sleep will flourish.
 Hacking sleep hormones could be as simple as…sleeping enough.
 Who knew!?